boussier/CCPSMV_dashboard/Readme.md

 git pull origin main
 ```
 ### Environment variables
-The default environment variables file is the .env file located at the project root directory.
-You can change theses values for database  connection, django secret key and debug mode
+The following environemnt variables must be setted in a file called .env and palced at the project root directory:
+LOAD_INITIAL_DATA=True or Falase
+POSTGRES_DB= databse name
+POSTGRES_USER= database user
+POSTGRES_PASSWORD= database password
+POSTGRES_HOST= (should be setted to db)
+POSTGRES_PORT= (5433)
+API_PORT= api port
-The secret Key must be unique and secret
+SECRET_KEY= Django secret key (should be unique and secret)
-DEBUG should be equal to True for developpement purpose and to False in production environement
+DEBUG=should be equal to True for developpement purpose and to False in production environement

 ### Build the image
 ```
 docker-compose build